How Cold Are Ice Hockey Arenas? What To Wear

 Conclusion

 One thing is sure, in an ice hockey arena you will have the experience of your life.
-The feeling of watching a live hockey game is unrivalled.
+The feeling of watching a live hockey game is unrivaled.
 The energy that resonates in the crowd is unreal.
 If you plan on attending your first live ice hockey game, I wish you good luck.
 Stay warm and stay safe!
 Thank you for reading.